Troy (film): Music

 Composer Gabriel Yared originally worked on the score for Troy for over a year, having been hired by the director, Wolfgang Petersen.
 Tanja Carovska provided vocals on various portions of the music, as she later would on composer James Horner's version of the soundtrack.
 However, the reactions at test screenings which used an incomplete version of the score were negative, and in less than a day Yared was off the project without a chance to fix or change his music.
-James Horner composed a replacement score in about four weeks.
+Horner composed a replacement score in about four weeks.
 He used Carovska's vocals again and also included traditional Eastern Mediterranean music and brass instruments.
 Horner also collaborated with American singer-songwriter Josh Groban and lyricist Cynthia Weil to write an original song for the film's end credits.
-The product of this collaboration, "Remember Me", was performed by Groban with additional vocals by Carovska.
+The product of this collaboration, "Remember", was performed by Groban with additional vocals by Carovska.

 The soundtrack for the film was released on May 11, 2004, through Reprise Records.